arflynn28/arflynn28/README.md

 # 🛰️ Hey, I’m @arflynn28!
 I work on geospatial ML, remote sensing, and GIS development.
-I also have a totally unnecessary but fun idea: rocket-based LiDAR for high-speed terrain mapping.
-Let’s see where that goes.

 🌱 What I’m Learning
 - 🐍 Python – Pretty solid, using it for geospatial & remote sensing work.